rsokl/Learning_Python/Python/Module5_OddsAndEnds/WorkingWithFiles.md

 my_data = genfromtxt(r"./Downloads/coastal_dataset.csv", delimiter=',')
 ```
 `genfromtxt()` takes in CSV file path and delimiter (the character used to split the data, typically comma for CSV).
-Let's check out some properties of the CSV:
+Let's check out some properties of the data:

 ```python
 >>> type(my_data)